jamiealquiza/occam/README.md

 occam
 =====

-"The fewest assumptions" - A temporary event match service for Langolier.
+"The fewest assumptions" - A temporary JSON event alerting service for Langolier.

 ### Overview